mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 Even though code for this looks small (and unoptimized), it took 4-5 hrs to get the graph done.
 If you liked this post, and want to learn more about Mandelbrot Set, please go [here](https://en.wikipedia.org/wiki/Mandelbrot_set) to read more about them.

-**Feedback**: Did you (or not) enjoy this read or think it can be improved?
-If not, please email me!
-If you liked this article, then please share if possible!
+**NOTE**: Thank you very much for reading this post.
+Do you think there's something which needs improvement?
+If yes, please email me and let me know!
+And if you've liked this article, then please share if you can :)
 {: .notice--success}